amescodes/PZPI2AB/README.md

 ![Put it in a #$!% bag! mod - poster.](https://github.com/amescodes/PZPI2AB/blob/main/images/poster.png)

-Put it in a #$!% bag!
-(PI2AB)
+#### Put it in a #$!% bag!
+(PI2AB) Compatible with Build 41 & 42!

 A Project Zomboid mod that automatically transfers crafted and dismantled items to your specified target container.
-Compatible with Build 41 & 42!
+Safe to add/remove mid-game!

 Place early in the mod load order, especially if using with other inventory and/or item transfer mods.